xhjkl/start.app/README.md

-StartJS is forkable repo to hit the ground running.
+StartApp is forkable repo to hit the ground running.

 It already has
   a Websocket endpoint,